 When TIPS mature, the holders receive the higher of the adjusted principal amount or the face value.
 The face value is the original principal balance when the bond was issued.
 Investors who buy TIPS at auction when they issued and hold them to maturity will not suffer a loss even during an extended deflationary period when prices fall because they are guaranteed to receive the face value.
 Investors who buy TIPS in the secondary market at a price above face value could suffer a loss if the adjusted principal value due to inflation falls below the price paid for the bond.

 The lowest coupon rate that TIPS are issued at is 0.125%.
 If prevailing real interest rates are less than that, including negative rates, then the price of newly issued TIPS are adjusted upward to reflect the lower real yield.
 In other words, the newly issued TIPS will be sold at auction for a premium price above the face value to reflect the fact that prevailing interest rates are lower than the 0.125% coupon rate on the newly issued TIPS.

 TIPS Tax Considerations

-Interest received on U.S. Treasury Inflation Protected securities is taxable.
-The increase in the principal balance due to inflation adjustments is also taxable in the year the principal adjustment takes place even if the TIPS hasn’t matured.
+Interest received on U.S. Treasury Inflation Protected securities is subject to federal income tax, but exempt from state and local government income taxes.
+Federal income tax is also owed each year on the increase in the principal balance due to inflation adjustments even if the TIPS hasn’t matured.